 There can’t have been more than half a dozen of them.
-Crowded as usual near the railings of St. John’s church graveyard in the center of town, the Côr Cochion (Reds Choir) were known of old to shoppers in Cardiff, Wales’ capital city, where I still live and work.
+Crowded as usual near the railings of St John’s church graveyard in the center of town, the Côr Cochion (Reds Choir) were known of old to shoppers in Cardiff, Wales’ capital city.
 Every weekend, rain or shine (more commonly rain, this being Wales), this tiny gaggle of diehard Trotskyists would assemble to sing hymns to the death of capitalism and a world ruled by workers.
 Politics at this level more closely resembles religion than anything else, and so it was with the Côr, who faded into the background like any other street evangelists.

-Then, one weekend in my childhood — it was in the late ’90s, so I was about 10 — something about their display caught my eye.
-Among the torrent of far-left buzzwords on their amateurish placards, one leapt out at me: “Zionist.”
+Then, one weekend in my childhood – I was probably about ten – something about their display caught my eye.
+Among the torrent of far-left buzzwords on their amateurish placards, one leapt out at me: “Zionist”.
 I felt like I’d heard this word before.
 Wasn’t it something to do with Jewish people?
-But in close proximity to it were other words: “Aggression.”
-“Apartheid.”
-“Fascist.”
-Now I was confused, because what little I’d absorbed of history at that age told me that in the second world war, fascists hated Jews.
+But in close proximity to it were other words.
+“Aggression”.
+“Apartheid”.
+“Fascist”.
+Now I was confused, because what little I’d absorbed of history at that age told me that in the Second World War, fascists hated Jews.
 Didn’t they?
 I pointed the sign out to my father, walking by my side.
 “Well,” he said offhandedly, “the ideology of the people who founded Israel was quite close to that of the Nazis.”

 It is this dogmatic form of anti-imperialism, in my view, that most accounts for leftist hostility to the Jewish state.
-In Israel’s troubled early years, and in the long years of struggle before its foundation, Zionism was chiefly associated with the political left, to the extent that George Orwell could write in 1945 that “it was de rigueur among enlightened people to accept the Jewish case as proved and avoid examining the claims of the Arabs.”
-Only with Israel’s emergence as a regional superpower and staunch American ally did the worm turn; a sequence of events that also miraculously coincided with conservatives discovering their deep-seated affinity for the Jewish people.
+In Israel’s troubled early years, and in the long years of struggle before its foundation, Zionism was chiefly associated with the political left, to the extent that Orwell could write in 1945 that “it was de rigueur among enlightened people to accept the Jewish case as proved and avoid examining the claims of the Arabs”.
+Only with Israel’s emergence as a regional superpower and staunch American ally did the worm turn; a sequence of events that also miraculously coincided with conservatives discovering their deep-seated love of the Jewish people.

 I don’t mean to suggest that genuine Jew-hatred is unheard of on the left, merely that cause and effect operate differently than many suppose.
-Once you’ve decided that Israel is an avatar of Western imperialism and Jewish supremacy, it’s hard to avoid being drawn into a clammy underworld of paranoia in which mainstream, reality-based criticism cross-pollinates with, as the phrase goes, something much darker.
-An example that might be familiar to American readers is the sad case of professor John Mearsheimer.
-Once he’d identified Israel as the chief source of American foreign policy woes (with partner-in-Jew-baiting Stephen Walt), it was only a matter of time before he plunged into the gutter with an endorsement of notorious Israeli neo-Nazi Gilad Atzmon.
+Once you’ve decided that Israel is an avatar of Western imperialism and Jewish supremacy, it’s hard to avoid being drawn into a clammy underworld of paranoia in which mainstream criticism of the Jewish state cross-pollinates with, as the phrase goes, something much darker.
+An example that might be familiar to American readers is the sad case of Professor John Mearsheimer.
+Once he’d identified Israel as the the chief source of American foreign policy woes (with partner-in-Jew-baiting Stephen Walt), it was only a matter of time before he plunged into the gutter with an endorsement of notorious Israeli neo-Nazi Gilad Atzmon.

-When it comes to Israel, this toxic brand of sentimental self-indulgence orbits the word “apartheid.”
+When it comes to Israel, this toxic brand of sentimental self-indulgence orbits the word “Apartheid”.
 The long, dogged and ultimately successful campaign against South African white supremacy is one of the great triumphs of the international left.
 Nothing has approached it since.
-This is why anti-Israel propaganda openly tries to force the complicated reality of the Middle East into a Mandela-shaped mold, complete with a “Boycott, Divestment and Sanctions” campaign.
+This is why anti-Israel propaganda openly tries to force the complicated reality of the Middle East into a Mandela-shaped mould, complete with a “Boycott, Divestment and Sanctions” campaign.
 The Palestinians are wronged innocents, the Israelis racist thugs, and that’s the end of the story.
-A semi-optional element is the Rueful Nazi Comparison, probably familiar to most readers, in which the speaker furrows his brow, looks furtively around and says, with wide-eyed earnestness, “You know, I hate to say it, but Israel is behaving just like Nazi Germany.”
-I’ve heard variations on this theme from countless peers and associates and, I’m sorry to say, my own mother.
-(My father was less subtle — he just shouted it at me.)
+A semi-optional element is the Rueful Nazi Comparison, probably familiar to most readers, in which the speaker furrows their brow, looks furtively around and says, with wide-eyed earnestness, “you know, I hate to say it, but Israel is behaving just like Nazi Germany”.
+I’ve heard variations on this theme from countless peers and associates and, I’m sorry to say, my own mother (my father was less subtle – he just shouted it at me).

 Countless events combined to furnish me with a different, truer picture of the Jewish state.
 The flotilla incident of 2010 was another.
 While I initially jerked my knee and condemned the raid as barbaric, I was then struck by the curious nature of the international response.
 Certain details had a way of going missing on their way into print: the flotilla’s ties to Hamas and other Nazis-in-keffiyeh; how the “victims” were armed with iron bars and knives; the legality and original purpose of the blockade itself.
 My initial overreaction caused me to question my own motives.
 Was I really giving Israel a fair hearing?